expo/expo/docs/pages/clients/eas-build.md

 ## Modifying your EAS.json

-Now edit your eas.json to look like this.
+Now edit your eas.json to look like this:

 <Tabs tabs={["With config plugins", "If you are directly managing your native projects"]}>